 A relatively new advance in facial rejuvenation is the almost routine use of supplemental fat injections to further improve the results of facelift surgery.
 When we age, our skin thins and therefore adding back a microscopic amount of fat into strategic sites to thicken the skin will improve the overall result.
 Those patients with a weak chin may be offered fat injections to this area or even a chin implant to further improve the contour of the jawline and improve their profile.
 As mentioned earlier, facelift surgery aims to address facial and neck contour, but not to eliminate all wrinkles.
 However, wrinkles can be improved on the same day of the lift by one of several modalities, namely chemical peels, micro-dermabrasion, or radiofrequency.

 Preparation for a facelift includes medical clearance when appropriate, strict avoidance of medications for two to three weeks like aspirin or Advil that can cause bleeding, and abstinence from all smoking for three to six weeks.
 Several days before surgery, patients are advised to begin Bromelain and Arnica which are homeopathic agents that do help limit bruising.
 An isolated facelift typically takes approximately two hours to perform.
 Adding blepharoplasties, a browlift, a chin implant, or even a rhinoplasty will of course add time but can still be done safely simultaneously.
 The initial postoperative course is managed by our expert private nursing staff who are in constant contact with Dr. Sultan.
 We do leave in small drains which are typically removed by them in one or two days.
 Sutures are removed five or six days after surgery, and an average recovery is two to three weeks.
-Our aesthetician will see you and work with you over the first several weeks utilizing methods such as ultrasound and deep massage to expedite recovery.
 By two weeks, most patients are comfortable in public with a modest degree of camouflage, such as scarves, eye-glasses, or makeup.
 Results will continue to improve for up to six months after surgery.